A Stick to Lick

 Make words that end in -ick on a stick

-- Give the children a popsicle graphic (see below) with the -ick ending printed on the graphic.
+- Give the children a picture card with the -ick ending printed on the graphic.

-- Let the children choose a letter card (see below) to tape or glue on the blank line before the -ick ending.
+- Let the children choose a letter card to tape or glue on the blank line before the -ick ending.

 - Have the children blend the beginning sound with the -ick ending to read the word.

-- Have the children glue or tape a stick (a popsicle stick or craft stick) to the graphic.
+- Have the children glue or tape a popsicle stick to the picture card.

 - Let the children pretend to lick the popsicle on the stick.

-- Read the target text I Can Lick a Pretend Stick together as a class/group.
+- Read the I Can Lick a Pretend Stick target text together as a class.

 - Have the children help you make a list of all of the -ick words in the text.